cdvillard/github-repo-viewer/README.md

-# Github Profile Viewer
+# Github Repo Viewer

-This Github profile viewer is a simple user lookup tool that return a paginated list of a selected user's repos.
+This Github repo viewer is a simple user lookup tool that returns a paginated list of a selected user's repos.
 It's built using React and bundled using Parcel.

-App Dependencies:
+## App Dependencies

 - React
 - React DOM